lsst-sqre/safir/docs/user-guide/pydantic-schema-manager.rst

 ====================================

 The `~safir.kafka.PydanticSchemaManager` interacts with the schema registry through a `~schema_registry.client.AsyncSchemaRegistryClient`.
-You can use the `~safir.kafka.SchemaRegistryConnectionSettings` `Pydantic settings`_ model to take settings from environment variables and construct this client.
+You can use the `~safir.kafka.SchemaManagerSettings` `Pydantic settings`_ model to take settings from environment variables and construct this client.
-The `~safir.kafka.SchemaRegistryConnectionSettings` model will try to find its attributes from ``SCHEMA_REGISTRY_``-prefixed environment variables:
+The `~safir.kafka.SchemaManagerSettings` model will try to find its attributes from ``SCHEMA_MANAGER``-prefixed environment variables:

 .. code-block:: shell-session

-   $ export SCHEMA_REGISTRY_URL=https://sasquatch-schema-registry.sasquatch:8081
+   $ export SCHEMA_MANAGER_REGISTRY_URL=https://sasquatch-schema-registry.sasquatch:8081

 .. code-block:: python

-   from safir.kafka import SchemaRegistryConnectionSettings from schema_registry.client import AsyncSchemaRegistryClient
+   from safir.kafka import SchemaManagerSettings from schema_registry.client import AsyncSchemaRegistryClient

-   config = SchemaRegistryConnectionSettings()
+   config = SchemaManagerSettings()
-   registry = AsyncSchemaRegistryClient(**config.schema_registry_client_params)
+   registry = AsyncSchemaRegistryClient(**config.to_registry_params())

 .. _Pydantic settings: https://docs.pydantic.dev/latest/concepts/pydantic_settings/